 Physical Fitness and Dexterity

-Plumbers work with pipes and usually in tight spaces.
+Plumbers work with pipes—usually in tight spaces.
 They have to be strong enough to hold up pipes, toilets, and other appliances, as well as hold them steady.
 Dexterity is needed to use small tools.

 Plumbing Installation, Troubleshooting, and Repair Skills

-A plumber has to have good skills in repairing, troubleshooting, and installation.
+A plumber must have good skills in repairing, troubleshooting, and installation.
 This means making sure all the pieces of an installation are used properly, troubleshooting is done extensively, and repairs are done in a way that reduces the chances of damage happening again.

 Problem-Solving Skills